+Unit 1
-Unit 1 Introduction and Development of Women Writing

-Poetry 15 lectures
+Introduction and Development of Wo omen Writing Poetry 15 lectures

-Emily Dickinson: I cannot live with you I'm wife I've finished that 15 lectures
+Emily Dickinson: l cannot live with you I'm wife

+I've finished that

-Sylvia Plath: Daddy Lady Lazarus
+Sylvia Plath: Daddy

+Lady Lazarus

-Eunice De Souza: Advice to Women Bequest
+Eunice De Souza: Advice to Women

-Unit 2
+Bequest

-Fiction 17 lectures
+Unit 2 Fiction 17 lectures

 Alice Walker: The Color Purple

-Unit 3

-Short Stories 17 lectures
+Unit 3 Short Stories 17 lectures

-Charlotte Perkins Gilman: Katherine Mansfield: The Yellow Wallpaper Bliss
+Charlotte Perkins Gilman: The Yellow Wallpaper

+Katherine Mansfield: Bliss

 Shashi Deshpande: A Liberated Woman

-Unit 4 Non-F 17 lectures
+Unit 4 Non-Fiction 17 lectures

-Mary Wollstonecraft: Ramabai Ranade: Virginia Woolf: Simone de Beauvoir: A Vindication of the Rights of Woman A Testimony of our Inexhaustible Treasures A Room of One's Own The Second Sex (pp. 3-18.)
+Mary Wollstonecraft: A Vindication of the Rights of Woman

+Ramabai Ranade: -

+A Testimony of our Inexhaustible Treas ules

+Virginia Woolf: A Room of One's Own

+Simone de Beauvoir: The Second Sex (pp. 3-18.)
-• The students will exhibit an understanding of the developments, themes, and narrative strategies of English-language feminist fiction.

-• The students will be able to engage in literary textual analysis and will develop an understanding of how women writers have contributed to the manner in which society perceives the role of women in society
+- The students will exhibit an understanding of the developments, themes, and narrative strategies of English-language feminist fiction. - The students will be able to engage in literary textual analysis and will develop an understanding of how women writers have contributed to the manner in which society perceives the role of women in society